-If you want to jazz up this Potato Broccoli and Cheddar Soup a tab more, just microwave some strips of bacon, crumble them and toss some on top each bowl along with a sprinkle of shredded cheese.
+You can jazz up this Potato Broccoli and Cheddar Soup a tab more, with some strips of cooked bacon crumbled on top each bowl along with a sprinkle of shredded cheese.
 YUM!

 Winter and cold weather is the time for comforting soups like this one.
 Hope you’ll give it a try!